Old Dairy Accommodation – sleeps up to 4.

 Just installed – Six person hot tub, enjoy a relaxing end to the day.

 The Old Dairy accommodation features a functional kitchen, equipped with a dishwasher, washer/dryer, kettle, toaster, microwave, Nespresso coffee machine, oven and hob, cooking utensils and cutlery, glass and tableware.
 There is a freezer in the communal laundry room.
 A dining table is located in the kitchen/dining area.
-In the lounge area we have a soft comfortable sofa, a large flat screen TV with free-view channels, Blu-ray DVD player, free WI-FI throughout the apartment and a music docking station.
+In the lounge area we have a soft comfortable sofa, a large flat screen TV with free-view channels, Blu-ray DVD player, free WI-FI throughout the apartment.
 Our bathrooms feature clean modern design with tiled walls and floors, hand basin, shower and toilet.
 The apartment has two bedrooms, one with a super king size bed and the other with two single beds, which can be easily joined to form a super King size double.
 Our beds are dressed with Egyptian cotton linen encasing feather pillow and duvets, all on a luxury mattress.
 Bath towels, hand towels and toiletries are provided at no extra charge.
 In the bedroom area we have ample storage in the form of hanging space and drawers.
 The apartment has a hair dryer, iron and ironing board, vacuum cleaner, high chair, travel cot, clothes dryer, board games and spare ping pong balls for the table tennis table!
 We provide complimentary eco washing powder.

 The Old Dairy accommodation is located in the very oldest part of the original barn, built in the 1700s.
 It has two bedrooms (a double and a twin), a traditional kitchen with an old-fashioned farm house style sink to reflect the dairy heritage and separate living area.
 Upstairs there are two bedrooms and bathroom with a shower with a sofa bed giving sleeping up to 6 persons.
 It operated as a dairy until the 1950s – the cows entered through the same front door you will use to get inside the property and after being milked would be ushered out through the door in the living room.